jalkoby/tt/readme.md

 ## Requirements

-Dos-T is tested against Ruby 1.9.3+.
+Dos-T is tested against Ruby 1.9.3+ & JRuby(1.9+ compatible).
 If your application uses Ruby on Rails the framework version should be 3.2+

 ## Changelog